All My Rage

 All My Rage is a contemporary young adult novel written by Pakistani-American author Sabaa Tahir.
 It was published on March 1, 2022 by Razorbill, an imprint of Penguin Random House.
 All My Rage is the fifth book written by Tahir and her first standalone book.
 It explores two high school students struggling to balance family, grief, love, life and a desperate desire to escape a small town that only seems to be suffocating them.

 The book was a New York Times and Indie bestseller and was a winner of the 2022 Boston Globe–Horn Book Award.
-It also won the 2022 National Book Award for Young People's Literature and the Michael L. Printz Award'.
+It also won the 2022 National Book Award for Young People's Literature, the Michael L. Printz Award, and the 2023 Amelia Elizabeth Walden Award from the Assembly on Literature for Adolescents of NCTE.